vburlay/fgvc7-2020/README.md

 ## General Information
 > In this project, a major goal was to create a current model.
 This current model should help with
-> diagnosis of the many diseases impacting apples
+> diagnosis of the many diseases impacting apples.
-> Data set: "Plant Pathology" comes from Kaggle [_here_](https://www.kaggle.com/c/plant-pathology-2020-fgvc7).
+> Data set "Plant Pathology" comes from Kaggle [_here_](https://www.kaggle.com/c/plant-pathology-2020-fgvc7).

 ## Technologies Used